Off the Court

 • ,

-Wang’s Slump: He’s More Than a Non-Stop Ping-pong Machine
+Wang’s Slump: He’s More Than a Non-Stop Ping-Pong Machine

 Wang’s game lately feels like watching the main character hit that burnout arc.
 He’s been grinding through nonstop tournaments, carrying the weight of Olympic expectations, and dealing with a shoulder injury that just won’t go away.
-Then there was the paddle-breaking moment, which honestly felt less like drama and more like a breaking point.
+Then there was the racket-breaking moment, which honestly felt less like drama and more like a breaking point.
 It’s a lot for anyone, even someone as composed as Wang.

 China expects gold like it’s guaranteed.
 But behind that pressure is a real person, trying to hold it all together.
 Wang’s been running on fumes, pushing through pain, and still showing up with everything he has.